GeyserMC/Floodgate/README.md

 ## Working setups

-The Connect plugin supports the following platform settings.
+When installing the Connect plugin the following platform settings are supported.

 - PaperMC/Spigot
-    - !
-Must always set `enforce-secure-profile: false` in [server.properties](https://minecraft.fandom.com/wiki/Server.properties)
+    - If running in Online mode you must set to `enforce-secure-profile: false` in [server.properties](https://minecraft.fandom.com/wiki/Server.properties)
     - ✔️️ No forwarding + Online mode
     - ✔️ No forwarding + Offline mode
     - ✔️ Velocity forwarding + Online/Offline mode